-A quick guide on how to produce clear and persuasive copywriting content for websites, papers, E-blasts, publications, and other marketing media.
+A quick guide on how to produce clear, persuasive, and effective copywriting content for websites, papers, E-blasts, publications, and other marketing media.

 Clear and brand-specific copy can make all the difference in your digital media.
 Although this is an extensive topic, I often work with clients on marketing verbiage and wanted to share my quick guide to better copywriting.

 Write out everything you know about your target audience